• Edit my profile

 Links

-E-Mail Google Scholar ORCID Researchgate LinkedIn
+E-Mail ORCID Google Scholar Researchgate LinkedIn

 Michael Rihs is a post-doctoral researcher at the Faculty of Psychology at UniDistance Suisse since August 2024.
 He is interested in the underlying processes of autobiographical memory and how temporary thoughts – such as temporary awareness of mortality or limited time – shape human behavior and memory.
 Additionally, he is interested in human experiences and behavior in virtual reality, specifically how technical implementations (e.g., locomotion methods) influence perception and interaction in virtual environments.